 Counselling sessions last up to 40 minutes, and are on a weekly basis.

 Once you have submitted a referral form to us, you will be added to the waiting list and contacted when a counsellor becomes available.

-Counselling sessions are only available Monday 3-7pm at Atherton, and Tuesdays 3-7pm at Atherton and Golborne Library.
+Counselling sessions are only available Monday, Tuesday and Wednesday between 3-7pm at Atherton

 Can I go into the counselling session with my child?

 You will be asked to go into the first session if your child is young, i.e. aged 10 or under, and/or if your child asks for you to go into the first session.
 But you will only be expected to stay in the session for 10 minutes.